NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v1.1.md

 ### Prerequisites

 These following instructions assume the following:
-NGC-Ready for Edge Server.
+- You have a NGC-Ready for Edge Server.
-You will perform a clean install of all components.
+- You will perform a clean install.
+- The server has internet connectivity.

 To determine if your system is NGC-Ready for Edge Servers, please review the list of validated systems on the NGC-Ready Systems documentation page: https://docs.nvidia.com/ngc/ngc-ready-systems/index.html